 A great way to see the Greek island of Santorini is to rent a quad bike!
-There are several things to keep in mind though and in this post I share my observations from my ATV rental experience!
+There are several things to keep in mind though.
+In this post I share my observations from my experience with renting an ATV in Santorini!

 First things first, the most important thing to consider is your confidence of driving on unknown roads.
 In Santorini they drive on the right hand side of the road and the speed limits are posted in kilometres per hour.

 We didn’t jump into our quad bike rental straight away.
 We spent our first day scoping out other drivers to get an idea of what we’d be facing.
 I’ve passed my driving tests in both England and America and coming from those countries, the biggest thing I noticed was that there didn’t always seem to be a system to giving way to other vehicles at junctions, it was very much a free for all.